 On the other hand, research suggests that people who are infected with SARS-CoV-2, the virus that causes COVID-19, are at their most contagious in the 24 to 48 hours before they experience symptoms.
 But you would still expect there to be a few days between the time a person is exposed and infected and the time they begin actively shedding virus.
 If we figure that infected people who become sick typically start experiencing symptoms a bit more than five days after exposure, we can calculate that infectiousness would, on average, begin rising sharply about three days post exposure.
 In other words, it’s safe to say that it would be exceedingly rare for anyone to transmit the virus earlier than two days post exposure; however, at some point after that, the risk would begin to rise significantly.

 So, while your parents should monitor themselves for possible symptoms and continue practicing normal precautions, they shouldn’t worry much, if at all, and there’s no need for them to quarantine for any period of time.

 Your sister, on the other hand, isn’t that lucky.
-Since she knows she was exposed to the virus on Sunday evening, she should self-isolate for 14 days from that time to make sure that she does not infect anyone else if she is, in fact, infected.
+Since she knows she was exposed to the virus on Sunday evening, she should self-quarantine for 14 days* from that time to make sure that she does not infect anyone else if she is, in fact, infected.
 She may choose to be tested during those 14 days, but while a negative result may ease her mind, it should not shorten her quarantine period.
 That’s because it can take up to two weeks for some people who are infected to test positive and/or develop symptoms.
 She should continue to monitor herself closely for symptoms during that time.
 If your sister does develop symptoms during those 14 days, she will need to remain in isolation for another 10 days from the date her first symptom(s) appeared or until she’s been without a fever for at least 24 hours, whichever is longer.